Djoser: Identity

-In contemporary inscriptions, he is called Netjerikhet, meaning "divine of body."
+In contemporary inscriptions, he is called by his Horus name Netjerikhet, meaning "divine of body".
 Later sources, which include a New Kingdom reference to his construction, help confirm that Netjerikhet and Djoser are the same person.

 While Manetho names Necherophes and the Turin King List names Nebka as the first ruler of the Third Dynasty, many Egyptologists now believe Djoser was first king of this dynasty, pointing out that the order in which some predecessors of Khufu are mentioned in the Westcar Papyrus suggests Nebka should be placed between Djoser and Huni, not before Djoser.
 More significantly, the English Egyptologist Toby Wilkinson has demonstrated that burial seals found at the entrance to Khasekhemwy's tomb in Abydos name only Djoser, rather than Nebka.
 This supports the view that it was Djoser who buried and, hence, directly succeeded Khasekhemwy, rather than Nebka.

 Family

 Djoser is linked to Khasekhemwy, the last king of the Second Dynasty of Egypt, through his wife Queen Nimaethap (Nimaat-hap) via seals found in Khasekhemwy's tomb and at Beit Khallaf.
 The seal at Abydos names Nimaat-hap as the "mother of the king's children, Nimaat-hap".
 On mastaba K1 at Beit Khallaf, the same person is mentioned as the "mother of the dual king".
 Dating of other seals at the Beit Khallaf site place them to the reign of Djoser.
 This evidence suggests that Khasekhemwy is either the direct father of Djoser or that Nimaat-hap had him through a previous husband.
-German Egyptologist Gunter Dreyer found Djoser's sealings at Khasekhemwy's tomb, further suggesting that Djoser was the direct successor of Khasekhemwy and that he finished the construction of the tomb.
+German Egyptologist Gunter Dreyer found Djoser's sealings at Khasekhemwy's tomb at Umm El Qa'ab, further suggesting that Djoser was the direct successor of Khasekhemwy and that he finished the construction of the tomb.

 Her cult seems to have still been active in the later reign of Sneferu.

 Hetephernebti is identified as one of Djoser's queens "on a series of boundary stela from the Step Pyramid enclosure (now in various museums) and a fragment of relief from a building at Hermopolis" currently in the Egyptian museum of Turin.

 Inetkawes was their only daughter known by name.
 There was also a third royal female attested during Djoser's reign, but her name is destroyed.
 The relationship between Djoser and his successor, Sekhemkhet, is not known, and the date of his death is uncertain.